aspleym/TMM4275-Assignment-3/README.md

 It is used by the system to configure the weldability checker that is generated (_.py_-file) in the same folder.
 The generated _.py_-file is pointing to the _Weld Check Algorithm_ and _.prt_-file, and can be executed in Siemens NX.

 The designer can now open Siemens NX, then open the function _Edit Journal_, and direct to the customer's generated _.py_-file.
 After the algorithm is executed, there should be colored lines for where the robot is able to weld.
 A green line indicates the welding line to be reachable by the robot, and a red line indicated that it is not reachable.
-The file will be saved, and an automatic email will be sent to the customer with a download link to the new _.prt_-file.
+To see these lines, you must hide the sketches in the part navigator tab.e The file will be saved, and an automatic email will be sent to the customer with a download link to the new _.prt_-file.

 ### Limitations for the _.prt_-file